yultreuse/brewpi-avr/README.md

 This is the code that runs on the BrewPi slave (AVR/Arduino)

-The newest branch at the moment is the shield branch.
+This project uses Git Flow.
+The development branch is the newest branch.
+The master branch is the latest stable branch.
 This branch works out of the box with the official BrewPi shields.
-This branch will soon become the master branch.
+You can download the HEX files from the pre-compiled binaries folder to upload directly from the BrewPi web interface.
+Please right-click the 'RAW' button and use 'Save as..'.

-The master branch contains outdated code for DIY shields at the moment.
+The diy-shield branch is an outdated branch for the old DIY protoboard shield.
+It is not up to date to work with the Arduino Uno.